stubailo/website-tool/README.md

 npm install maw
 ```

 Make a static HTML page with some CSS, JS, and assets.
-No BS.
+Contains just the tools you need to write modern code and avoid repeating yourself.
+A gulpfile and webpack config in a box.

+> If you want to make a serious website with lots of pages, or you need a lot of customization or features, don't use this project.
+You'll be much better served by something like [Gatsby](https://github.com/gatsbyjs/gatsby) or [Hexo](https://github.com/hexojs/hexo).

 ## Using the tool

+`maw dev` in the root of the project watches the `/src` directory, and puts the output in `/build` whenever files change.

 `maw build` builds the site and puts the output in `/build`.

-`maw dev` in the root of the project watches the `/src` directory, and puts the output in `/build` whenever files change.
+You probably want to `npm install --save-dev maw` and then add the above commands to a `package.json`, like [in this site](https://github.com/apollographql/dev.apollodata.com/blob/master/package.json).

 ## Directories

-All of these are nested inside `/src`.
+All of these are nested inside `/src` in the root of your project.

 ### /public

-This is for static files, these are copied directly into the output.
+This is for static files, which are copied directly into the output.
+That includes images, fonts, and pre-bundled libraries you want to use.

 ### /index.less and /less

-`index.less` is compiled into `index.css`, and `/less` is used for imports.
+`index.less` is compiled into `index.css`.
+The `/less` directory is watched for LESS imports, so basically put everything except `index.less` in there.

 ### /index.html and /templates

 `index.html` is compiled into `index.html` and any handlebars code is evaluated against the files in `/templates`.
 The name of the template is the filename without the extension, for example `nav.html` can be included with `{{> nav}}`.

+### Multiple `index.html` files

+You can nest multiple `index.html` files, for example `/about/index.html`, to give your website multiple pages.

 ### /data.js